Rules and Guidelines for IAU Scientific Meetings

 The SOC must indicate one person from the coordinating division as an ex-officio member of the SOC.

-The participation of DPs in the SOC should be weighted carefully, as they are themselves part of the selection process and may not take part in the discussions related to the evaluation of the proposal to avoid conflicts of interest.
-VPs may not be on an SOC or LOC.
+The participation of Division Presidents (DPs) in the SOC should be weighted carefully, as DPs are themselves part of the selection process and, if part of the SOC, may not take part in the discussions related to the evaluation of the proposal to avoid conflicts of interest.
+IAU Vice Presidents (VPs) may not be on an SOC or LOC.

-SOC membership is subject to approval by the IAU EC, as part of the approval process.
-Any change of SOC membership, after a Meeting has been accepted by the EC, has to be justified and requires the prior approval of the IAU GS.
+SOC membership is subject to approval by the IAU Executive Committee, as part of the approval process.
+Any change of SOC membership after a Meeting has been accepted by the EC, has to be justified and requires the prior approval of the IAU GS.

 3.3.
 Local Organising Committee

-• maintaining the budget and ensuring that the IAU funds are used exclusively as intended.
+- maintaining the budget and ensuring that IAU funds are used exclusively as intended.

 3.4.
 Venue and Accommodation

-The proposed venue should be reasonably accessible and affordable.
+The venue proposed for in-person or hybrid meetings should be reasonably accessible and affordable.
 The venue should have modern audio-visual facilities, and ensure that all poster presentations will be on display during the whole duration of the meeting.

 To enable interested and qualified colleagues from all countries around the world to attend a meeting, affordable accommodation should be available and efforts should be made to secure additional financial sponsoring, in order to keep the participants' costs reasonable.
 Access to nearby, affordable child care is important, and the need for support for such services should be taken into account in the distribution of the IAU grants to attendees of the meeting.